TommiHonkanen/TommiHonkanen/README.md

 # Hey there 👋

-My name is Tommi, I'm a second-year computer science student at Aalto University. <br>
+My name is Tommi, I'm a third-year computer science student at Aalto University. <br>

 I'm a software developer most experienced with front-end development, but I'm always striving to expand my knowledge in all areas of computer science.